zouharvi/pwesuite/README.md

 After this, you are all set to run all the evaluations using `./suite_evaluation/eval_all.py --embd your_embd.pkl`.
 Alternatively, you can invoke individual tasks: `./suite_evaluation/eval_{correlations,human_similarity,retrieval,analogy,rhyme,cognate}.py`.

+## Misc

+Contact the authors if you encounter any issues using this evaluation suite.